 Dog breeds, no matter what they are, tend to share a howl.
 If one dog howls, then other dogs may join in the howling too.
-This is why if a dog is left outside and starts howling, you will start to hear other dogs close by let out a howl too.
+This is why if a dog is left outside and starts howling, you will start to hear other dogs close by letting out a howl too.

 Some people believe that this is all down to the original wild animals that dogs were bred from.
 This means a trait that never quite disappeared.

-Obviously, it is easy to know when this one is happening.
+Obviously, it is easy to know when this is happening.
 If there is another dog close by howling, then your dog may start howling too.
 Chances are, even if that other dog isn’t howling, your dog may still give it a go.
 They will then be trying to encourage the howling from the other dog.

 Basically, this is just a way that the dogs attempt to communicate with one another.